 Small businesses often don’t have the benefit of an in-house HR team focused on claim prevention.
-This can be a factor in employment problems not being nipped in the bud at an early stage and matters escalating, until an appearance at the employment tribunal begins to look inevitable.
+This can be a factor in employment problems not being nipped in the bud at an early stage and matters escalating until an appearance at the employment tribunal begins to look inevitable.
 There are many ways that small businesses can avoid costly employment claims.

 The following examples are just two of the most common employment issues that small businesses may face:

-While paper free working is currently extremely fashionable, unfortunately this is not a valid excuse for not having employment contracts and policies in place.
+While paper free working is currently extremely fashionable, unfortunately, this is not a valid excuse for not having employment contracts and policies in place.
 Employees have a right to receive written terms and conditions of employment and certainty over employment terms is good for both the employer and the employee.
 Ambiguity over notice periods, working hours and job roles simply leads to more problems in the long run.
 Employment contracts can include useful terms, such as the right to pay an employee in lieu of notice if things are not working out, and restrictive covenants to protect against competition and poaching of clients.

 Employment tribunals are rarely impressed when an employer facing a discrimination claim has no equal opportunities policy.
 Employment contracts should state where an employee can access disciplinary and grievance procedures.
-Employers which have policies are in a better position to manage their workforce, which means that problems are tackled head on before they turn into claims against the organisation.
+Employers who have policies are in a better position to manage their workforce, which means that problems are tackled head-on before they turn into claims against the organisation.
 Employment policies should be regularly reviewed and updated and be readily available to employees.
 Generally, they should not be contractual and are more for guidance in line with best practice.

 The benefits of getting things right from the start in employment law terms cannot be overstated.

-The cost and management time of defending an employment tribunal claim can have a big impact on a small business.
+The cost and management time of defending an employment tribunal claim can have a big impact on small business.
 Prevention is certainly better than cure.